-- Ohmmeters work by passing a small current and measuring the Voltage.
+Ohmmeters work by passing a small current and measuring the Voltage.
 The component MUST be isolated from the circuit.
+Otherwise - good for SM with optional tweezers.
+Ebay from £9.

-Otherwise - a false reading may be given. - possibly the meter will be damaged. - possibly other components in the circuit will be damaged by the applied Voltage (perhaps applied with an inappropriate polarity).
+- a false reading may be given.

+- possibly the meter will be damaged.

+- possibly other components in the circuit will be damaged by the applied Voltage (perhaps applied with an inappropriate polarity).